-- (i) Classification and staging of loan portfolio, and estimation of behavioural life. - (ii) Estimation of losses in respect of those classes of loans which had no or minimal historical defaults. - (iii) Management overlay for macro-economic factors and estimation of their impact on the credit quality of the loans.
-In accordance with the guidance in Ind AS 109, the management overlay estimate takes into account reasonably and supportable information without incurring significant cost.
-The actual credit losses for the next 12 months could be significantly different than the ECL estimates prepared by the Company depending upon the impact and duration of the pandemic and various regulatory and policy measures announced by the Government. - (iv) The disclosures (including disclosures prescribed by RBI) regarding the Company's application of Ind AS 109 are key to explaining the key judgements and material inputs to the Ind AS 109 ECL results.

-The Company has developed a financial model that derives key assumptions used within the provision calculation such as probability of default (PD) and loss given default (LGD).
+- (i) Classification and staging of loan portfolio, and estimation of behavioural life. - (ii) Estimation of losses in respect of those classes of loans which had no or minimal historical defaults. - (iii) Management overlay for macro-economic factors and estimation of their impact on the credit quality of the loans. - (iv) In accordance with the guidance in Ind AS 109, the management overlay estimate takes into account reasonably and supportable information without incurring significant cost.
+The actual credit losses for the next 12 months could be significantly different than the ECL estimates prepared by the Company. - (v) The disclosures (including disclosures prescribed by RBI) regarding the Company's application of Ind AS 109 are key to explaining the key judgements and material inputs to the Ind AS 109 ECL results. - (vi) The Company has developed a financial model that derives key assumptions used within the provision calculation such as probability of default (PD) and loss given default (LGD).
 The output of such model is then applied to the calculation for the provision for expected credit loss calculation with other information including the exposure at default (EAD).